greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpmt-gp_storage_rca_collector.html.md

 # gpmt gp_storage_rca_collector

-This tool collects storage-related artificats and generates a file which can be provided to VMware Customer Support for diagnosis of storage-related errors or system failures.
+This tool collects storage-related artifacts and generates a file which can be provided to VMware Customer Support for diagnosis of storage-related errors or system failures.

 ## <a id="usage"></a>Usage